 The Company has determined the interest rate implicit in the lease considering factors such as Company's credit rating, borrowing terms offered by the U.S. Small Business Administration, amount of lease payments, quality of collateral and alignment of the borrowing term and lease term.
-The Company considers 10% per annum as reasonable to use as the incremental borrowing rate for purposes of the calculation of lease liabilities.
+The Company considered 10% per annum as reasonable to use as the incremental borrowing rate for purposes of the calculation of lease liabilities at their inception.